 As a consumer it is important you understand the difference between a lender posting static best-case scenario rates vs. a lender posting real rates based on key information entered by the consumer.
-Working with a lender that is transparent with their rates helps insure they are competitive and eliminates big surprises when it comes time to lock a rate.
+Working with a lender that is transparent with their rates helps ensure they are competitive and eliminates big surprises when it comes time to lock a rate.
 Sammamish Mortgage has been a leader in rate transparency and has posted online rates for over 10 years.
 You can access current rates through our Interest Rate Quote tool 24/7.

 Seek a referral

 Talk to friends, family or your Realtor.
 Have they had a good experience with a specific lender?
 Can they share what worked well and what they would improve?
-Keep in mind that everyone has a unique financial situation, and individual personalities.
+Keep in mind that everyone has a unique financial situation and individual personalities.

 Use your common sense and gut instinct

 Is this person returning messages or emails in a timely manner?
 Do they have knowledgeable team members and assistants?
 Are they completely answering your questions?
 Any answers will be memorialized in writing, and you can go back and review as often as you like.
 All lenders are required to be licensed through their State’s department of financial regulations.
 Really want to dig deep?
 You can verify that they are currently in good standing and have no formal suspensions or complaints.
 In the state of Washington, check https://dfi.wa.gov/consumers/verify-license